Difference Between IRS Tax Forms W-9 & 1099 for Independent Contractors (2022)

 As a payer planning to hire a contractor, keep in mind that Form W-9 is used only for independent contractors that work in the United States.
 If you’re looking to hire foreign independent contractors, the process will look much different and the right tax form to collect is W-8BEN for individuals and W-8BEN-E for foreign entities.

 How to fill in Form 1099

-Filling out the tax Form 1099 is the job of any business owner that has hired independent contractors.
+Form 1099 is the job of any business owner that has hired independent contractors to complete.
 This form shows the nonemployee compensation the payee received from the client over the fiscal year.
 Basically, it is used to report an independent contractor’s income.
-You can find a copy of the Form 1099-NEC on irs.gov.
-Make sure you use the information your contractor provided in the Form W-9 to fill out the Form 1099.
+You can find a copy of Form 1099-NEC on the IRS site.
+Make sure you use the information your contractor provided in Form W-9 to fill out Form 1099.
 This information should contain: